brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 Access a certificate.

 {: .result }
-I was able to receive a certificate successfully
+I was able to receive a certificate successfully.

 #### Activity bookmarks/stars